scdev1025/SwiftZipStream/README.md

 # SwiftZipStream
 Super simple interface for the deflate compression format in Swift.
 Two very easy to use classes, `DeflateStream` and `InflateStream` with only method `write`

+This project is coded with Swift 4.2 and tested in XCode 10 for MacOS and iOS

 ##Example

 ```swift